-Florida Life Insurance Claims Attorney J.P.
-Gonzalez-Sirgo recognizes the financial value of a life insurance policy in protecting loved ones in the event of an unanticipated accident that causes a premature death.
+We all recognize the financial value of a life insurance policy in protecting loved ones in the event of an unanticipated and premature death.
 Although life insurance coverage can offer replacement of a family breadwinner’s income, many beneficiaries find that insurance carriers frequently do not make recovering benefits under a policy an easy process.
-This three-installment blog post covers a number of issues related to the impact of the “contestability period” on life insurance claims disputes.
+This blog post covers a number of issues related to the impact of the “contestability period” on life insurance claims disputes.

-Insurance companies routinely contest a beneficiary’s right to a death benefit if the insured dies during the initial two years after the date the policy took effect, which is referred to as the “contestability period”.
+Insurance companies routinely contest a beneficiary’s right to a death benefit if the insured dies during the two years after the date the policy took effect, which is referred to as the “contestability period”.
 This critical look back window can be as short as one year in some states.
-Policy premiums are based largely on an applicant’s medical history and age, so policyholders have a motivation to misstate this information to make coverage more affordable.
-Applicants also might misrepresent aspects of their lifestyle and health, such as failing to disclose unhealthy habits, hazardous occupations, and/or risky hobbies.

-Relationship between Contestability Period and Misrepresentations by Policy Applicants
+Relationship Between the Contestability Period and Misrepresentations by Policy Applicants

 When an insured dies during the contestability period, the insurer often refuses to pay benefits prior to completion of a thorough investigation.
-The insurer will meticulously review the insured medical files and all application documents.
+The insurer will meticulously review the insured's medical files and all application statements and supporting documents.
 The insurance company will attempt to identify disparities that can be used to justify contesting the death benefit.
-In the majority of states, an insurer must pay out on a life insurance policy even if a policyholder lied about a material fact like a cancer diagnosis, and the insurer does not challenge the policy within the contestability period.
-However, this is not necessarily true in every state, so policy applicants and beneficiaries should consult with an attorney about the impact of inaccurate information on a life insurance application.